 Generally, in February of each year, certain senior executives of the Company, including the Chief Executive Officer, prepare recommendations for annual cash incentives to be made to Company employees, based on the performance of the Company and its subsidiaries during the past year.
-The Compensation Committee traditionally granted stock option awards in November, to more fully reflect the Company's financial and stock price performances during that year.
+The Compensation Committee traditionally granted stock option awards on the day of the release of the Company's financial and stock price performances during that year.
 Beginning in 2019, the Compensation Committee began granting stock option awards on the day of the release of the Company's third quarter earnings results.
 The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, both on an absolute basis and relative to its peer group, and performance of the individual business unit for which the employee is responsible, if applicable.
 The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the amount of incentives for each executive.
-In finalizing their grants of stock option awards, the Compensation Committee considers the recommendation of the senior executives and the factors presented by them listed above, the compensation of the Company's senior executives compared to its peer group and other industry data, the overall mix of compensation for senior executives (as a whole and individually), and the performance of the Company and its business units for the current year.
-Because stock options are granted after a considerable amount of the year has elapsed and after base salary and performance share units have been granted, option grants may increase or decrease materially in order to help reflect management's or any member of management's performance during the year, in the context of the entire executive compensation program.
-Additionally, the Black-Scholes valuation model used to value stock options granted is highly dependent on the Company's stock price.
-Significant variation in the stock price can lead to significant changes in the ascribed value of the grant date fair value of option awards.
-The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors regarding the compensation of the Chief Executive Officer without the input of any Company employees.
-The Compensation Committee can modify any recommendations of the Company's senior executives.
+In finalizing their grants of stock option awards, the Compensation Committee considers the recommendation of the senior executives and the factors presented by them listed above, the compensation of the Company's senior executives data, the overall mix of compensation for senior executives (as a whole and individually), and the performance of the Company and its business units for the current year.
+Because stock options are granted after a considerable amount of the year has elapsed and after base salary and performance share units have been granted, option grants may increase or decrease materially in order to help reflect management's or any member of management's performance during the